Love gin? Love Scotland? Then you’ll be happy to hear that there are a ton of awesome gin distilleries in Scotland!

 Kingsbarns Distillery sits in the village of Kingsbarns in Fife, so is an excellent stop if you are walking the Fife Coastal Path.
 What began as a dream of a golf caddy in nearby St Andrews, has become a classy whisky distillery.
 More recently, a gin distillery was also added.
 You can take a tour of the distilleries, or even learn to make your own.

 Named Darnley’s Gin, this light, citrus flavoured drink is delicious.
 It’s made behind the whisky distillery in a little farm cottage.
 The gin is named after Lord Darnley who met Mary, Queen of Scots in the nearby Wemyss Castle.
 The Wemyss family own and produce both the gin and the whisky and have a long family history in the area.

-VISIT: Tours of the gin distillery are £10 for an hour-long tour.
+VISIT: Tours of the gin distillery are £14 for an hour-long tour, and include a tasting.
 You can also book a Gin School experience to distil your own bottle of bespoke gin.

 Can you recommend any more of the best gin distilleries in Scotland?
 Scroll down to leave a comment.